 Pros and Cons of Adapter Design Pattern

-- As it follows the single responsibility principle, you can separate the interface code from the main business logic code of your application.
+- As it follows the single responsibility principle, you can separate the interface code from your application’s main business logic code.

-- It allows for greater code reusability and code flexibility.
+- It allows for more excellent code reusability and codes flexibility.

 - It comes to your rescue when you have to make things work together after they’ve been designed.